Search

 How do I verify for unique keywords?

-Firstly, you should have a business procedure for naming your products so that you and your staff is aware of the naming convention that minimizes conflicts to begin with.
+You should have a business procedure for naming your products so that you and your staff is aware of the naming convention that minimizes conflicts to begin with.
 Once the procedure is in place, you only need to occasionally verify for correctness.
 The easiest way to visually inspect them is to export out the catalog data and glance through the keywords using Excel.

 How to enable the advanced URL provider